 Science and technology are increasingly central to a wide range of policy decisions, but most policy makers do not have a strong background in these areas.
-IPEM regularly assists with the formulation of science and healthcare policy by giving expert advice, responding to government consultations or enquiries (see below), and providing specialist members for committees and working groups.
+IPEM regularly assists with the formulation of science and healthcare policy by giving expert advice, responding to a variety of consultations and enquiries, and providing specialist members for committees and working groups.

 As a UK-wide organisation, we aim to work constructively with the governments of each of the four countries of the UK.
 We also work with international bodies, through our membership of both EFOMP and IOMP.

-We are a member of CaSE (Campaign for Science and Engineering), the leading independent advocate for raising the political profile of science and engineering in the UK.
+We are a member of the Campaign for Science and Engineering (CaSE), the leading independent advocate for raising the political profile of science and engineering in the UK.

 Following the General Election in 2017, CaSE responded to the result, publishing its vision for UK science and engineering, setting out six priority areas for the new Government, drawing up a list of new and incumbent MPs with a background or interest in science, technology, engineering, mathematics or medicine, and publishing a comment piece analysing science and engineering in the new Government, which can all be read here.